retr0Rocks/retr0Rocks.github.io/_posts/pwn-hackfest24quals/2024-03-24-pwn-Hackfest24-Quals-pwnables.md

   - house_of_husk
   - libc-236
 ---
-Those are some brief writeups for the pwnables.
+Those are some brief writeups for the pwnables i authored.

 # STATIC